mah4nzfr/mah4nzfr.github.io/_posts/2025-07-25-HTB_Artificial.md

 ![](assets/img/artificial_restic.png)

-in the help output of restic we can see `backup` and `dump` commands and with those we can read files which we normaly don't have access to, for instance root.txt! but that like cheating and we need that root shell.
+in the help output of restic we can see `backup` and `dump` commands and with those we can read files which we normaly don't have access to, for instance root.txt! but that's like cheating and we need to get a shell.
 ![](assets/img/artificial_dump.png)
 looking back at the help screen a very juicy looking flag called `--password-command` caught my eye.